- top tips

 Top 10 most expensive cars to maintain in 2019

-AutoGuru helps thousands of Aussies each year better care for their cars, and we’ve got a pretty good idea of what the most expensive models to maintain were in 2019.
+In 2019, AutoGuru helped tens of thousands of Aussies better care for their cars, so we’ve got a pretty good idea of what the most expensive models to maintain were.
 Take a look, and see if the car you’ve got your eye on has made the list!

 Note - The cars on the list must have had at least 100 bookings through AutoGuru in 2019 to be listed.
 So no, don’t expect this list to be dominated by Ferraris and Lamborghinis.
-This list is also based on average booking values, so it’s not the be-all and end-all.
+This list is also based on average booking values for a host of servicing, repairs and inspections, so it’s not the be-all and end-all.

 1. Volkswagen Amarok